netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

  : Unauthorized read access of these lists will allow an attacker to identify the actual resources that are bound to ACLs.

+The document defines a match policy based on a pattern that can be observed in a packet.
+For example, such a policy can be combined with header-based matches in the context of DDoS mitigation.
+Filtering based on a pattern match is deterministic for packets with unencrypted data.
+However, the efficiency for encrypted packets depend on the presence of an unvarying pattern.

 The YANG modules "iana-icmpv4-types", "iana-icmpv6-types", and "iana-ipv6-ext-types defines" a set of types.
 These nodes are intended to be reused by other YANG modules.
 Each of these modules by itself does not expose any data nodes that